DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_overview.md

 First, open VSCode.
 For HPC installation, you need to use Remote SSH to connect to the HPC.
 No need to do such for local installation.

-Then, in VSCode, click the "Explorer" icon from the left bar.
+Then, in VSCode, click the "Explorer" icon from the left bar (see Fig. below).
 From there, you can select "Open Folder" and open the `mdo_agent_results` folder as your working directory.

-Next, click the "Toggle Panel" button in the top right corner to open a terminal.
+Next, click the "Toggle Panel" button in the top right corner to open a terminal (see Fig. 1 below).

 In the terminal, navigate to the `mdo_agent_results` folder and launch your LLM client in full-permission mode to avoid interruptions.
 Choose **ONLY ONE** of the following, depending on which LLM client you are using.